 Once you request an immediate review of your hospital discharge the Quality Improvement Organization will contact us.
-By noon of the day after we are contacted, we will give you a Detailed Notice of Discharge.
+By noon of the day after we are contacted we will give you a Detailed Notice of Discharge.
 This notice gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.

-You must use network providers to get your medical care and services. by calling Member Services or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+You can get a sample of the Detailed Notice of Discharge by calling customer service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 (TTY users should call 1-877-486-2048.)
 Or you can see a sample notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.